SeanRoy/lambda-maven-plugin/README.md

 * `accessKey` Your user's AWS access key.
 * `secretKey` Your user's AWS secret access key.
 * `functionCode` REQUIRED The location of your deliverable.
 For instance, a jar file for a Java8 lambda function.
-* `alias` REQUIRED [DEV, TEST or PROD].
-DEV deploys latest version from the jar witout creating new Lambda version with .
-[More infomation can be found here] (https://wiki.cantara.no/display/dev/Deploy+AWS+Lambda)
 * `version` REQUIRED version of the deliverable.
 When using alias TEST and PROD it will be used as an Alias.
 * `s3Bucket` REQUIRED Defaults to lambda-function-code.
 The AWS S3 bucket to which to upload your code from which it will be deployed to Lambda.
 * `region` Defaults to eu-west-1 The AWS region to use for your function.